ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Cullen: "maybe" to robots.txt.
 Depends on the schema of the expressions.
 Need to know when preferences were expressed.
 Given misconfiguration, expanding the schema, we see a lot that are misconfigured.
 Does this further entrench that sort of problem?
 We have to think about people getting this wrong.
 A separate file, with a pointer, might avoid or at least separate out some of these misconfiguration issues.  seems like syntax constraints might not make it a good fit, depending on vocabulary.

-Joe: misfiguration can happen and we might just need newer tools later.
+Joe: misconfiguration can happen and we might just need newer tools later.
 No need for a pointer, if it is a separate file, just load that separate file.

 Piers: robots.txt seems like a good option; referencing might lead to the problem of having to make two sequential queries.
 Tying it to user agent...
 It is being deprecated on some platforms.
 He acknowledged that client/browser side useragent issues are less relevant here.
 How might that interact?